dedalozzo/www.elephantoncouch.com/_docs/documents.md

 }
 {% endhighlight %}

-### Use TDoc trait
+### Or implement the IDoc interface using the TDoc trait

-There are cases you can't inherits from Doc, because Article already extends another class, so use a the trait TDoc.
+Since `User` inherits from `Person`, and PHP doesn't support multiple inheritance, let's implements IDoc interface, using TDoc trait.

 {% highlight php %}
 <?php